-QUESTIONS YES NO TO SOME EXTENT COMMENTS SUGGESTIONS FOR IMPROVEMENT STUDENTS 1 - • Did the students have any motivation problems? • Did the students participate in the lessons?
+QUESTIONS YES NO TO SOME EXTENT COMMENTS SUGGESTIONS FOR IMPROVEMENT STUDENTS Did the students have any motivation problems?
+Did the students participate in the lessons?
 Was the students' attitude towards the course positive?
 THE COURSEBOOK →What are your reflections regarding the main coursebook?
 Is the book effective in terms of the suitability of the objectives to the particular student profile? • appropriateness of the content to the student profile? (e.g., relevance of the topic, tasks and activities to the needs and interests of the particular learners)

-T .

-• appropriateness of the

-difficulty level of the

-tasks for the particular

-student profile? (e.g.,

-too easy, too difficult,

-the right level)

 sufficiency of activities

 to practice the skills /

 knowledge of

 - listening,

 - speaking,

 - reading,

 - writing

 - vocabulary,

 - the study skills in

 the course-book?

 • integration of the

 skills? (e.g., are there

 enough opportunities to

 integrate all four

 skills?)

 maintenance of

 continuity? (e.g., is the

 successful completion

 of prior activities a pre-

 requisite for the

 succeeding ones?
 Are

 activities sequenced

 logically?)

 • sequencing of the

 tasks? (e.g., do the

 tasks move from

 simple and familiar to

 the more complex and

 less familiar?)

 • consideration of

 learning style

 differences (e.g., do the

 tasks address different

 learning styles)

 visual

-Violati

 auditory

-auditory

 kinesthetic?

-Killestilette :
+ı 1 1 1

-physical layout of the
+• physical layout of the

 course-book? (e.g. what

 do you think about the

-use of visuals, font, size, ,
+use of visuals, font, size,

 easiness to follow the

 course-book?)

 TEACHER'S

 HANDBOOK

 → Does the teacher's

 handbook provide teachers

 with the guidance they

 need?

-• T
+• • •

 QUESTIONS YES NO TO SOME COMMENTS SUGGESTIONS

 EXTENT FOR

 IMPROVEMENT

-SUPPLEMENTARY
+SUPPLEMENTARY •

-MATERIALS ı
+MATERIALS

 →What are your

 reflections regarding the

 supplementary materials

 prepared by CDU?

 • Are they relevant to

 students' level, needs,

 and wants?

-• Do they compensate
+Do they compensate

 for the weaknesses of

 the main course-book

 a. sufficiently (e.g., are

 there enough learning

 activities for

 reinforcement?)

 b. efficiently (e.g., are the

 learning activities

 effective for

 reinforcement?)

 • Is the layout of the

 materials appropriate?

-LISE OF 1 1
+11 1

 USE OF

 EDUCATIONAL

+TECHNOLOGY

+Were you able to use

+the technology and

+equipment -

+sufficiently,

+- effectively ?
+(If no,

+please specify the

+problems.)

+-

+PACE OF THE

+PROGRAM

+• Was the pace of the

+program manageable?

+(If not, please specify.)